PPC Stands For Pay Per Click; A Popular Digital Advertising Method

-TL;DR PPC stands for 'pay per click' and is a digital advertising model that charges your business for each click your advert receives on Google or Bing.
+PPC stands for 'pay per click' and is a digital advertising model that charges your business for each click your advert receives on Google or Bing.
 A click will take the user straight to your website.
-Essentially you are paying to get people to visit your website and can choose which keywords (also known as search terms) you wish to target.
-The cost for advertising under different keywords can differ greatly based on the nature of your business.
+Essentially you are paying to get people to visit your site and can choose which keywords (also known as search terms) you wish to target.
+The cost of advertising under different keywords can differ significantly based on the nature of your business.

 The two major platforms that offer PPC advertising are Google AdWords and Bing Ads.
-When a user carries out a search on either Bing or Google your business can opt in to show a small text advert to potential prospects based on keywords.
+When a user searches either Bing or Google your business can opt-in to show a small text advert to potential prospects based on keywords.
 By choosing which keywords to target you can increase the visibility and exposure of your website.

 PPC offers greater flexibility when advertising online and can be customised to produce unique online experiences for new and returning customers.
 Pay per click advertising gives your business the ability to: